 Studio furniture makers Zelouf+Bell and their team of master craftsmen have been making bespoke museum-quality furniture to commission in their workshop in Ireland since 1992.
 Their award-winning work is in private collections, public offices, embassy residences, churches and museums, at home and abroad.

-Zelouf+Bell work has been recognized by the Irish government, with three pieces included in the collection of the National Museum of Ireland and furnishing 13 Irish embassy residences worldwide.
+Zelouf+Bell work has been recognized by the Irish government, with three pieces included in the collection of the National Museum of Ireland.
 A 20 year retrospective of their work was presented in Paris at Le Centre Culturel Irlandais in 2012.